wmodes/raspi-install/README.md

 1. Under the Interface tab, Enable SSH and any other interfaces you need to enable
 1. Reboot as necessary

+Let's expand the filesystem to make sure that the OS has the full use of the SD Card.

+1. From the command line run `sudo raspi-config`
+1. Select the 7 Advanced Options > A1 Expand filesystem
+1. Arrow down to the <Finish> button, and then reboot

 ## Git Configuration

 We'll use git and github to manage our development.
 This allows us to code on our favorite development machine/IDE/editor, push changes, and pull them down to the pi.